Manuals and Tutorials

 While retrieving data stored under a particular theme is a valuable function, most qualitative analysis software also provide a number of tools to further explore the coded data.
 For example, the user might be interested in data only from certain sources (such as respondents with a particular age range) or might want to see connections between coded themes.
 Users may wish to search through the text for keywords, and see how much has been coded to a particular code.

 Qualitative software can also help with team work: for example a user might want to see coding done by an individual working as part of a team, and compare the difference between the understandings of two different coders working with the same sources.
-Often, researchers might chose a section of data to code independently, to check the validity of their approach, and comparing the data using a function such as inter-rater reliability.
+Often, researchers might choose a section of data to code independently, to check the validity of their approach, and comparing the data using a function such as inter-rater reliability.
 This would provide a statistical measure illustrating the similarity of the coding from two different people.

 Some packages also go further, providing features to help researchers with their conceptual understanding of the data.
 At a basic level, this might include the ability to record notes or memos about the sources or their coding, or even provide a space to draw conceptual diagrams linking themes.